virtualstaticvoid/rails_simple_config/README.md

 ### Access configuration settings

-To access configuration settings in your Rails application, use the `SimpleConfig` global module.
+To access configuration settings in your Rails application, use the `SimpleConfig` global or the `AppConfig` alias for it.

 For example, in your application layout: